 Buying a house is one of the most important decisions you can make in life.
 It's never too early to start your search for buying a home in Alberta!
 Consider these steps before buying!

 It's vital to think carefully before getting into the procedure and committing to the home buying adventure.
 This might include:

 Before you can even think about purchasing a house, it's best to make sure you're in a stable financial position.
 Through CMHC mortgage insurance, Alberta homebuyers can have a minimum 5% down payment for houses under $500,000.
 However, CMHC requires a 10% down payment on any value between $500,000 and $1,000,000.
 CMHC is not applicable for houses over $1,000,000, so you need a 20% down payment.
+The most common ways to finance your down payment include TFSA investments (within your TFSA contribution limit) or the RRSP Home Buyers’ Plan.
 You can also use a down payment calculator to determine how much savings you need.

 Homebuyers with a high-ratio mortgage (less than 20% down payment) must obtain CMHC mortgage insurance.
 This is a federally mandated default insurance that will protect your lender if you stop paying your mortgage.
 Your CMHC fees decrease as your down payment percentage increases.
 The fees are added to your total mortgage balance.
+However, to qualify you must ensure you meet CMHC rules.
 You can also use a CMHC mortgage insurance calculator to determine your costs.

 Although a conventional mortgage costs more upfront, it will save you thousands of dollars in interest payments and CMHC fees.
 If you are having a hard time finding money for a conventional mortgage, you may benefit from one of the down payment assistance programs mentioned below.